by Mella Noir

 V is the only person I’ve ever known or even heard of that can literally stand on a corner and create interest out of nothing.
 No matter if it’s a Rubik’s Cube he spins into submission with one hand or plays any Prince song you request…provoke him and he will do it.
 And give you an interesting history lesson or twist along the way.

 He is a one-man show, and he likes it that way.
 His style of both magic and music is intimate and up close – so that you are literally right inside the action.
 I’ve always been amazed by V and his ability to get your attention, lure you in and then captivate you with his skills.

 Besides his passion for music and his abilities of illusion, V is a man who is most comfortable around animals.
 He has fostered countless dogs and cats in his lifetime and believes it is something every human being must do in order to have empathy for life itself.

 That didn’t stop his constantly running creative flow, though.
-Unable to stop his inner magic, he currently has several projects on the go, including a rock opera based in the time of a virus and how it affects everyone within the world.
-He, along with his traveling dog, Sam are always roving around, meeting people and curating new stories to add to his theatrical mind (of course mostly online now, unfortunately not in contact…).
+Unable to stop his inner magic, he currently has several projects on the go, including a rock opera based on the time of a virus and how it affects everyone in the world.
+He, along with his traveling dog, Sam is always roving around, meeting people and curating new stories to add to his theatrical mind (of course mostly online now, unfortunately not in contact…).